Children's Museum of Pittsburgh - Pittsburgh, PA

-- Commissioning & Testing, Building Performance Modeling, Green Building Certification
+- Building Performance Modeling, Commissioning, Enclosures, Green Building Certification

-- Pursuing LEED v4 Gold, Pursuing WELL Silver
+- Certified LEED v4 Gold, Pursuing WELL Silver, isUD Certification

 High Performance Adaptive Reuse Targeting Architecture 2030 Goals

 The Children’s Museum of Pittsburgh has undertaken an ambitious adaptive reuse project to provide a new and innovative center for education in a structure that once housed the first commissioned Carnegie Library.
-The nearly 130 year old building is listed on the National Register of Historic Places and strives to achieve LEED v4 Gold certification, WELL Silver, and meet progress targets for the Pittsburgh 2030 District.
+The nearly 130 year old building is listed on the National Register of Historic Places, recently achieving LEED v4 Gold certification, and striving to achieve WELL Silver and meet progress targets for the Pittsburgh 2030 District.